Overview

 Correctly remove suite runtime directories created

-by rose suite-run
+by rose suite-run including those on

 remote job hosts.